Study with Us

 We work closely with major collections including Chawton House Library, the British Library, the British Museum, House of Illustration, the National Portrait Gallery and the National Trust.
 Members serve as consultants for museums, libraries and archives; historical novelists; and digital humanities projects.

 Recent PhD topics have included: Shelley’s publishers in 1819; Defoe and piracy; The Spectator and Spectators in Europe; anxieties of childbirth in the Romantic female novel; The Indian landscape print; revolutionary politics in Shelley’s prose.

-The Centre is currently funding a PhD Studentship and the Department of English and Creative Writing occasionally offers further funding, subject to competition.
-Availability varies, but please do not hesitate to ask about these opportunities.
+The Department of English and Creative Writing offers funding through its participation in TECHNE, subject to competition.
+Please contact us to ask about these opportunities.